QuantEcon/lecture-source-jl/source/rst/more_julia/data_statistical_packages.rst

                                 weights = Pop, vcov = cluster(StateCategorical)))
     regtable(fixedeffectresults)

-To explore data use the interactive DataVoyager and VegaLite
+To explore data use the interactive DataVoyager and VegaLite.

 .. code-block:: julia